Jayde Riviere: Senior

 In November 2017, Riviere was called up to the Canada senior team for the first time for a two-game friendly series against the United States.
 On November 12, 2017, she made her senior international debut in the second of the two games, entering as a 71st-minute substitute for Adriana Leon in a 3–1 defeat to the United States.
 She started her first match for the senior team on April 8, 2019, and assisted both goals in a 2–1 friendly win against Nigeria.

 In May 2019, she was named to the roster for the 2019 FIFA Women's World Cup in France.
 Having been an unused substitute for the opening game, she started the next group game, a 2–0 over New Zealand.
 She made a further two appearances, both as a substitute as Canada was eliminated by Sweden in the quarter-finals.

 She scored her first goal for the senior team on January 29, 2020, the sixth goal in a 11–0 win over Saint Kitts and Nevis during the 2020 CONCACAF Women's Olympic Qualifying Championship.

 In 2021, Riviere represented Canada at the 2020 Summer Olympics in Tokyo, Japan.
 An unused substitute for the opening game, Riverie replaced Allysha Chapman as starter in the remaining group stage matches, beating Chile and drawing with Great Britain.
 Having picked up a yellow card against Brazil in the quarter-final, Riviere was suspended on yellow card accumulation for the semi-final against the United States but returned for the gold medal match, substituting on during overtime as Canada won gold in a penalty shootout victory over Sweden.

+Riviere was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+Riviere was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+Riviere was called up to the Canada squad for the 2024 Summer Olympics.